nonsonwaukwa/neurodiversityAcc/DEPLOYMENT.md

 Before deploying, you need to have access to:
 - WhatsApp Business API credentials for 2 accounts
 - A secure random string for your CRON_SECRET
-- Firebase configuration (if using Firebase)
+- Firebase configuration (service account credentials)

 ### 2. Deploy the Main Application